 Meetings are held in the Salesforce office at 121 Spear St. in the Rincon Center complex bounded by Mission, Howard, Spear, and Steuart Streets.

 The entrance to the chapter meetings is near Rincon food court entry doors facing the plaza (not the entry doors on Mission Street).
-Look for the Salesforce lobby with two bright blue chairs in the corner.
+It’s by the Eatsa and Big Fish, Little Fish.
+Look for the construction near the entrance.
+The lobby has glass windows and doors.

 Use either the Howard Street Garage (located between Spear and Steuart) or the garage under the Rincon Center (located on Spear between Mission and Howard).
 The Rincon Center underground parking garage elevator will take you to the ground floor, on the same side of the building as the entrance to the meeting center.

 NOTE that the Howard Street Garage’s rates are lower at night than during the day.

 You can take either BART or MUNI and exit at the Embarcadero Station.